SpenceKonde/megaTinyCore/megaavr/extras/PinInterrupts.md

 * 010 = interrupt on rising
 * 011 = interrupt on falling
 * 100 = digital input buffer disabled entirely (equivalent of DIDR register on classic AVRs that have it)
-* 101 = interrupt on LOW leve - fires continuously as long as low level is held.
-This is quite common, and is why in most consumer electronics, holding a button has no effect until you release it.
+* 101 = interrupt on LOW level - fires continuously as long as low level is held.
+This is quite common in the world at large; in many consumer electronics, holding a button has no effect until you release it - this is the simplest implementation that leads to this behavior (though some debounce algorithms do too)

 Bit 3 controls the pullup.